nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

  you can ask questions immediately if something is unclear.<br>
-==On-the-spot Q&A doesn't scale up to very large classes==, unfortunately -- even if your question is relevant to half the class, it becomes a disruption to hundreds of other students, especially so for a module like ours in which the students' learning speed can vary a lot.<br>
+==On-the-spot Q&A doesn't scale up to very large classes==, unfortunately -- even if your question is relevant to half the class, it becomes a disruption to hundreds of other students, especially so for a course like ours in which the students' learning speed can vary a lot.<br>
 Hence, our live lectures are limited to briefings only, while most content are delivered as text and pre-recorded lectures which students can consume at their own pace.<br>
  Nevertheless, ==you can attend lectures F2F if you wish==, as we have now moved to hybrid mode lectures, although we are unlikely to support mid-lecture interactions due to the reason given above.
  While the lecturer can still answer some questions at the end of the lecture, the rest needs to be asynchronous e.g., via email or the forum.<br>